 Faculty Position Announcements

-The George W. Woodruff School of Mechanical Engineering at the Georgia Institute of Technology is considering applicants for up to six tenure-track faculty positions at the levels of Assistant, Associate, and Full Professor.
-Applications will be entertained in any of the School’s research areas with an emphasis on multidisciplinary activities in energy, health, transportation, environment, mechanics, materials, manufacturing and security.
+The George W. Woodruff School of Mechanical Engineering at the Georgia Institute of Technology is considering applicants for several tenure-track faculty positions at the levels of Assistant, Associate, and Full Professor.
+Applications will be entertained in any of the School’s research areas with an emphasis on multidisciplinary activities in energy, health, transportation, environment, mechanics, materials, manufacturing, security, and systems engineering.
 A Ph.D. or equivalent qualification is required.
 Those applying for Associate and Full Professor positions should have established records in research that demonstrates nationally and internationally recognized expertise.
 Industrial experience is desirable, but not required.
 Each position requires a balance of undergraduate teaching, graduate teaching, and research.

 Acoustics and Dynamics

 The Acoustics and Dynamics Research Area Group is seeking excellent candidates in all areas of acoustics, wave propagation, vibrations, and dynamics.
-In particular, we are interested in exploring innovative uses of acoustics in medical applications, such as multi-wave imaging, combining ultrasound with optics and MRI, tissue characterization utilizing shear waves and nonlinearities, and the use of ultrasound for targeted drug delivery and for therapeutics applications.
+Particular areas of emphasis include medical, ocean, and environmental acoustics.
+In medical acoustics, we are interested in exploring innovative uses of sound in medical applications,

 Automation & Mechatronics

 The Automation and Mechatronics Research Area Group is seeking highly qualified candidates with interdisciplinary interests to complement our educational and research activities within the broad areas of robotics, automation, and control systems both in theory and applications.
-In particular, we are interested in individuals with expertise in biomedical robotics, health monitoring, fluid power applications, and automotive systems.
+In particular, we are interested in individuals with expertise in biomedical robotics, health monitoring, fluid power applications, mobility systems, and complex engineering systems.

-The Bioengineering Research Area Group is seeking candidates at the assistant professor rank to complement the existing team of faculty within the School working in the areas of cardiovascular biomechanics, orthopaedic biomechanics, cellular engineering, design of devices/instrumentation, bioheat/mass transfer, biomanufacturing, and tissue engineering.
+The Bioengineering Research Area Group is seeking candidates to complement the existing team of faculty within the School working in the areas of cardiovascular biomechanics, orthopaedic biomechanics, cellular engineering, micro/nano-materials/devices/instrumentation, bioheat/mass transfer, biomanufacturing, stem cell engineering, and tissue engineering/regenerative medicine.
 Candidates would be expected to take advantage of the unique interdisciplinary research environment provided by the Institute for Bioengineering and Bioscience and the Georgia Tech/Emory Collaboration on Regenerative Engineering and Medicine.

 Computer-Aided Engineering & Design